lak-sh-man/EDA-on-us-accidents/README.md

 Please cite the following papers if you use this dataset:
 - Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath. “[A Countrywide Traffic Accident Dataset](https://arxiv.org/abs/1906.05409).”, 2019.
 - Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath. "[Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights.](https://arxiv.org/abs/1909.09638)" In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.
+### Content
+This dataset has been collected in real-time, using multiple Traffic APIs.
+Currently, it contains accident data that are collected from February 2016 to Dec 2021 for the Contiguous United States.
+Check [here](https://smoosavi.org/datasets/us_accidents) to learn more about this dataset.
+### Inspiration
+US-Accidents can be used for numerous applications such as real-time car accident prediction, studying car accidents hotspot locations, casualty analysis and extracting cause and effect rules to predict car accidents, and studying the impact of precipitation or other environmental stimuli on accident occurrence.
+The most recent release of the dataset can also be useful to study the impact of COVID-19 on traffic behavior and accidents.
+### Usage Policy and Legal Disclaimer
+This dataset is being distributed only for Research purposes, under Creative Commons Attribution-Noncommercial-ShareAlike license (CC BY-NC-SA 4.0).
+By clicking on download button(s) below, you are agreeing to use this data only for non-commercial, research, or academic applications.
+You may need to cite the above papers if you use this dataset.